4S1ght/Soybean/README.md

 })
 ```

-After the file configuration file is created you will be able to run soybean with its settings:
+After the configuration file is created you will be able to run soybean with settings specified in the `<file>`.
+If no file is specified, the program will default to using `config.soybean.js` and show an error message if it's not found.
 ```
 soybean run <file>
 ```